Smart Scale vs Regular Scale: The Ultimate 2026 Guide

 When a Regular Scale Is the Better Option

-• Simplicity: No apps, syncing, or setup required
+• Simplicity: No apps, syncing, or setup.
+Step on and read your weight

 • Affordable: Much cheaper than smart alternatives